mattriley/node-module-composer/README-TEMPLATE.md

 Module Composer takes care of injecting dependencies into each individual function, cleaning up the code and shifting focus to the composition of modules.

+p.s.
+In case you're wondering, yes, Module Composer works with React.
+Say hello to dependency injection in React, and farewell and good riddance to prop-drilling, context, custom hooks, attemping to work around that lack of it.

 ## Composition root

 Module Composer should be isolated to the _composition root_ of the application.